AdamLearns/SiteDocuments/terms.md

 XTONOMOUS reserves the right to stop providing access to the Services at any time and for any reason, permanently or temporarily, at which point any license granted to you will be automatically terminated or suspended.
 Unless required by law, XTONOMOUS will not provide any refund or compensation to any user in connection with such termination or suspension.

-**Account deletion**: when an Account is deleted, all real-money purchase data is also deleted.
-Should you ever make another Account with XTONOMOUS, these purchases cannot be restored.
+**Account deletion**: when an Account is deleted, you will also lose access to any content that you've purchased.
+Should you ever make another Account with XTONOMOUS, these purchases cannot be automatically restored.
+You can delete your Account through the site itself.

-**Purchases**: all transactions are final and not refundable.
+**Purchases**: for refund requests, please contact support with your invoice and country of purchase.
+We will try to handle requests in a timely manner (typically within 30 days).

+**Changes to prices**: prices may change at any time.
+If a course's price changes, e.g. due to a sale, the sale will not be retroactively applied to your purchases.

+**Changes to courses**: course content may change at any time, e.g. adding or removing videos.

 ## User-generated Content